rsdoiel/mkpage/README.md

 + "now" and "name" are explicit strings
 + "weather" comes from a URL of JSON content
-+ "signature" comes from a file in our local disc
++ "signature" comes from a file on local disc

 Here is how we would express the key/value pairs on the command line.